SocketDotTech/socket-docs/docs/getting-started.md

 5. **Deploy the all contracts on the offchainVM and on chain instances**

    This command deploys all contracts on offchainVM.
-It includes the `Counter`, `CounterDeployer`, `CounterComposer`.
+It includes the `Counter`, `CounterDeployer`, `CounterAppGateway`.
 These contracts collectively dictate how your app instance on each chain has to be deployed and composed.

    ```bash
    forge run script/Deploy.s.sol